The Bolt swimming hole in Ohio

 About The Bolt Swimming Hole

-Tucked deep in the wooded hollows of Monroe County, Ohio, The Bolt is one of those places that feels like a secret the forest has been keeping.
+Tucked deep in the wooded hollows of Monroe County, Ohio, The Bolt is one of those places that feels like a discovery the forest has been keeping.
 Fed by the cool, clear waters of Sunfish Creek, this unofficial swimming hole earns its name from a defining feature: a massive boulder that anchors the scene like a natural sculpture dropped from the sky.
 No signs point the way, no lifeguard watches the shore, and no concession stand breaks the silence — just you, the creek, and the dense green canopy overhead.

 The Setting and Landscape